Discrimination Against the Chinese in America

 The US signs a series of treaties known as the Treaties of Tienjin, forcing China to open its ports and grant concessions of land in China.
-(While it is often noted that the United States did not control any settlements in China, they did however share British land grants and were invited to take land in Shanghai, but turned the offer down only because the land was thought to be disadvantageous.)
+(While it is often noted that the United States did not control any settlements in China, they shared British land grants and were invited to take land in Shanghai.
+The US turned the offer down only because the land was thought to be disadvantageous.)

-- 1858: California passes a law to bar entry of Chinese and “Mongolians.”
+- 1858: California passes a law barring the entry of Chinese and “Mongolians.”

-Chinese are barred from attending public schools in San Francisco.
+All Chinese children are barred from attending public schools in San Francisco.

-- 1859: Chinese fisherman establish themselves on Catalina Island.
+- 1859: Chinese fishermen establish themselves on Catalina Island.

-- 1860: California enacts special laws to tax Chinese fishermen and Chinese fisheries workers.
+- 1860: California enacts special laws to tax Chinese fishermen and Chinese workers in fisheries.

 - 1862: Leland Stanford, president of the Central Pacific and later founder of Stanford University, calls the Chinese in California the “dregs” of Asia and a “degraded” people.

-- 1862: To stem the demand for contracts arranged through immigration/labor agents, the “coolie trade” is prohibited by American citizens in American vessels.
-California passes an act to protect “free white labor” against competition from Chinese “coolie” labor and to discourage immigration of the Chinese into the state of California.
+To stem the demand for contracts arranged through immigration/labor agents, American citizens in American vessels are prohibited from participating in the “coolie trade.”
+California passes an act to protect “free white labor” from competition by Chinese “coolie labor” and to discourage Chinese immigration in the state of California.

-- 1862: California passes Anti-Coolie Act — in reality a legalized “police tax” protection racket.
-Work permits were charged at $2.50 a month (a significant sum at the time) for workers over the age of 18 of the “Mongolian Race.”
+California passes the Anti-Coolie Act—in reality a legalized “police tax” protection racket.
+Work permits are charged at $2.50 a month (a significant sum at the time) for workers over the age of 18 of the “Mongolian Race.”